 The NYSE requires that non-management directors meet regularly in executive sessions without management.
 The NYSE also requires that, if such executive sessions include any non-management directors who are not independent, all independent directors also meet in an executive session at least once a year.
-As permitted under Bermuda law and our Bye-Laws, neither our non-management directors nor our independent directors regularly hold executive sessions without management and we do not expect them to do so in the future.
+All of our directors are non-management and regularly hold executive sessions without management and our independent directors hold executive sessions when deemed appropriate.